Safe sleep for babies

-Good sleep habits are important to your baby’s physical health and emotional well-being.
-An important part of safe sleep is the place where your baby sleeps, his sleeping position, the kind of crib or bed, type of mattress, and so on.
+Good sleep habits are important for your baby’s physical health and emotional well-being.
+An important part of safe sleep is the place where your baby sleeps, his sleeping position, the kind of crib or bed, type of mattress and the home environment (i.e. smoke exposure).

 Creating a safe sleep environment for your baby will lower the risk of injury and sudden infant death syndrome (SIDS).
 SIDS is when an otherwise healthy baby dies suddenly and unexpectedly while sleeping.
 With SIDS, there is no known cause, even after a full investigation, including a full autopsy.

-SIDS is less common in babies whose parents do not smoke—especially babies whose mothers don’t smoke during pregnancy.
-It’s less common in babies who sleep on their back.
+SIDS is more common in babies whose parents smoke, especially those who smoke during pregnancy.
+It is also more common in babies who sleep on their stomach.

 Where should my baby sleep?

-For the first 6 months, the safest place for your baby to sleep is on his back, in a crib in your room.
+For the first 6 months, the safest place for your baby to sleep is on his back, in a crib in your room (co-sleeping).
 Having your baby close to you will make night-time breastfeeding easier, and may help protect against SIDS.

 How can I create a safe sleep environment for my baby?

-- Starting from birth, and for the first year of life, place your baby to sleep on her back at night time and for naps.
-Do not use sleep positioners or rolled up blankets to keep your baby on her back: These items can cause your baby to suffocate.
+- Starting from birth, and for the first year of life, place your baby on her back at night time and for naps.
+Do not use sleep positioners or rolled up blankets to keep your baby on her back.
+These items can cause your baby to suffocate.
 When she can turn over on her own, you don’t need to return her to the back position.

 - Keep soft materials out of your baby’s sleep environment.
 Items that should not be in the crib include quilts, comforters, bumper pads, stuffed animals, pillows and other pillow-like items.